-They are easy to wash and because they are so thin, they take up very little room.
+Also, they are easy to wash and because they are so thin, and take up very little room.

 Everyone in our family has their own water bottle to drink from throughout the day.
-It helps huge in keeping everyone hydrated and we don’t mix up whose cup is whose.
+Doing this helps hugely in keeping everyone hydrated and we don’t mix up whose cup is whose.

 A downfall os this is of course needing to find more room for storage.
 Personally, I am OK with a one time purchase that I feel is better for the environment and ultimately the better choice in the long run.

 We spend so much time in the kitchen, and these reusable liners have been helpful in more ways than one!